-- 1. by choosing it from its title in a Find list; - 2. by choosing it from the hierarchical Contents list; - 3. by entering its name directly in the Find option; - 4. by selecting it from the Gallery (as described below in chapter 20).
+- 1. by choosing it from its title in a Find list; - 2. by choosing it from the hierarchical Contents list; - 3. by entering its name directly in the Find option; - 4. by selecting it from the Gallery (as described below in the section "The Domesday gallery").